 - Presence of litter already in the area

 As litter degrades, chemicals and microparticles are released.
 These chemicals aren’t natural to the environment and can, therefore, cause a number of problems.
 For example, cigarette butts can contain chemicals such as arsenic and formaldehyde.
-These poisons can make their way into the soil and freshwater sources, impacting both humans and animals.
+These poisons can make their way into the soil and freshwater sources, which negatively impacts both humans and animals.
 In fact, 60% of water pollution is attributed to litter.

-In addition to water and soil pollution, litter can also pollute the air.
+In addition to water and land pollution, litter can also pollute the air.
 Researchers estimate that more than 40% of the world’s litter is burned in the open air, which can release toxic emissions.
-These emissions can cause respiratory issues, other health problems, and even be a starting base for acid rain.
+These emissions can cause respiratory issues, other health problems and even be a starting base for acid rain.

 Animals are innocent victims affected by litter every day.
-Researchers estimate that over one million animals die each year after ingesting, or becoming entrapped in, improperly discarded trash.
+Researchers estimate that over one million animals die each year after ingesting, or becoming entrapped in, improperly disposed trash.